mariloutb/Dapper-Plus/docs2/pages/site/pricing.md

 - [NuGet Must Haves](http://nugetmusthaves.com/){:target="_blank"}
 - [Dapper Tutorial](http://dapper-tutorial.net/){:target="_blank"}

-By contributing on paid libraries, you are also helping in keeping other libraries and website FREE.
+By contributing to paid libraries, you are also helping to keep other libraries and websites FREE.

 </div>
 </div>